CS3800-Chat-Room/ChatRoom/README.md

 You must have the necessary libarries installed first using "pip install": tkinter, customtkinter, socket, threading, packaging, pycryptodome, pillow

-Run the server code first
-Then run the client code
+Run the server code first with a valid IP address and port number, then run the client code with the corresponding inputs